entroform/style-chemistry/README.md

 A SuperSet is a map of Sets.
 They key is the "name" of the Set and the value is a Set.

-The Element colors below is an example of a SuperSet:
+The Element, colors, below is an example of a SuperSet:

 ```scss
 $colors: (